mc0239/kumuluzee-go-config/README.md

 KumuluzEE Go Config is an open-source configuration management for the KumuluzEE framework.
 It is a Go package based on [KumuluzEE Config](https://github.com/kumuluz/kumuluzee-config), configuration management library developed for microservices written in Java programming language.
 It extends basic configuration framework described [here](https://github.com/kumuluz/kumuluzee/wiki/Configuration).

-Package provides support for [environment variables](https://github.com/kumuluz/kumuluzee/wiki/Configuration#environment-variables) and [configuration files](https://github.com/kumuluz/kumuluzee/wiki/Configuration#configuration-files) as well as for additional configuration sources (currently supported: Consul).
+Package provides support for [environment variables](https://github.com/kumuluz/kumuluzee/wiki/Configuration#environment-variables) and [configuration files](https://github.com/kumuluz/kumuluzee/wiki/Configuration#configuration-files) as well as for additional configuration sources Consul and etcd.

 KumuluzEE Go Config follows the idea of an unified configuration API for the framework and provides additional configuration sources which can be utilised with a standard KumuluzEE configuration interface.